memelang-net/memesql5/memelang.md

 // Query for a second cousin: child's parent's cousin's child child= parent[cousin parent[child;

-// Join any A-Value from the current meme to that A-Value in any another meme R1=A1 [ R2=A2
+// Join any A-Value from the present meme to that A-Value in another meme R1=A1 [ R2=A2
 ```